Helmuthn/trajectory_manifold/_sources/index.rst.txt

 This is a Python library for doing statistics on the manifold of trajectories implicitly defined by a differential equation.

+The library can be found at `https://github.com/Helmuthn/trajectory_manifold <https://github.com/Helmuthn/trajectory_manifold>`

 .. note::

    This project is under development for an anticipated paper submission.